 This is a fun trek as you get experience incredible scenery along with local culture.
 There is plenty of activities going on during this festival.
 This is also a great trek for families.
 Children can ride a pony or be carried by a porter in a Baby Rucksack.
 The children will enjoy all of the festivities and there will be plenty of local children on hand.

 Swiss Nepal Family Trekking & Expedition is pleased to be able to offer this fun and exciting festival family trek in the heart of the Himalayas.

-DAY 8 – xx August, 2016 – Return to Kathmandu: You will return by first class a/c bus to Kathmandu.
+DAY 8 – xx August, 2018 – Return to Kathmandu: You will return by first class a/c bus to Kathmandu.
 Travel time is 6 - 7 hours.
-In the evening, check into your Three Star Hotel, and then enjoy a cultural dinner with traditional dancing and foods.
+In the evening, check into your Deluxe Hotel, and then enjoy a cultural dinner with traditional dancing and foods.

 Your safety is of paramount importance while traveling with Swiss Nepal Family Trekking & Expedition.
 Please note that your leader has the authority to amend or cancel any part of the itinerary if it is deemed necessary due to safety concerns.
 Every effort will be made to keep to the above itinerary.
 However, since this adventure entails travelling in remote mountain regions, we cannot guarantee that we will not be forced to make last minute changes due to weather conditions, health conditions or any member of the group, unexpected natural disasters, etc. The team leader will do everything possible to ensure that the trip runs according to plan.
 Be prepared for any last minute changes.
 The Himalayas are big and wild, and worthy of your respect.